-- Stay with friends and family upon arrival. - Involve your connections in the Netherlands in the house search as they may be able to help. - Use social media to try and find flatmates.
+- If you haven't found a place before the start of your study, universities advise you to defer your studies. - Involve your connections in the Netherlands in the house search as they may be able to help.

+- · Use social media to try and find flatmates.
 Students often use Facebook groups to offer rooms in shared apartments. - Check www.studyinthehague.com/ living and your university's website for more tips to find housing!